andras-adam/zumo-bot/README.md

 # Zumo Bot (with Metropolia PSoC Adapter)

-A project to control a Zumo Bot using the Metropolia-PSoC Adapter.
+A project to control a Zumo Bot using the Metropolia PSoC Adapter.
 Assignments include line following and obstacle evasion, using reflectance, IR and ultrasonic sensors.
 The project was meant to be completed as a team assignment for 2-3 persons.

 #### Team members
 * [András Ádám](https://github.com/NeoAren)